Convert model from continuous to discrete time

 Discrete-time model of the same type as the input system

-Matrix relating continuous-time initial conditions x0 and u0 of
+Matrix relating continuous-time initial conditions x0 and u0 of the state-space model

 For state-space models with time delays,